Browning Biv

 Routes

 The route to Lathrop Saddle and Top Crawford Hut follows the ridge above the Biv.
-There is a cut track through the alpine scrub to the tussock, then snow poles.
-The ridge eventually narrows and steepens considerably near the top.
+There is a cut track through the alpine scrub to the tussock.
+Some of the larger harakeke on this bit could do with cutting.
+From the scrub edge snow poles lead up the ridge which narrows and steepens considerably near the top.
 Lathrop Saddle is a spectacular U-shaped corridor with several tarns, two of which are of a reasonable size, and shattered house-sized boulders.
 At the end of the corridor the poles veer SE and sidle across some steepish screes to avoid a band of bluffs directly below the Saddle.
 The sidle is South-facing and usually snow covered until late spring.
 Conditions are often icy and ice axes and crampons need to be carried during the colder months.
 Around E1458920/ N5245773 (BV19 589 458) the poles veer downhill and follow a broad spur towards the basin.
 The spur bluffs out lower down and the route drops over and down a tussock face into the side-creek catchment on the TR of the spur.
 The route descends the slope parallel to the creek into the basin.
 Top Crawford Hut is on the TL of the TL fork of the upper Crawford and is clearly visible on the way down in fine weather.
 The travel time from Browning Biv to Top Crawford Hut is around 3-4 hours in good conditions.

 Mt Lathrop is an easy climb from Lathrop Saddle, and the Browning Range is relatively straightforward all the way down to Tyndalls Knob.
 It would be possible to get from Browning Biv to Crawford Junction Hut in a long day and while an old tops track down Whitehorn Spur down to the Junction has long vanished you may be fortunate enough to pick up a good deer trail to avoid a bit of alpine scrub misery.
 The Crawford is usually pretty easy to ford at the foot of the Spur.

 The route to Lathrop Saddle and Top Crawford Hut follows the ridge above the Biv.
-There is a cut track through the alpine scrub to the tussock, then snow poles.
-The ridge eventually narrows and steepens considerably near the top.
+There is a cut track through the alpine scrub to the tussock.
+Some of the larger harakeke on this bit could do with cutting.
+From the scrub edge snow poles lead up the ridge which narrows and steepens considerably near the top.
 Lathrop Saddle is a spectacular U-shaped corridor with several tarns, two of which are of a reasonable size, and shattered house-sized boulders.
 At the end of the corridor the poles veer SE and sidle across some steepish screes to avoid a band of bluffs directly below the Saddle.
 The sidle is South-facing and usually snow covered until late spring.
 Conditions are often icy and ice axes and crampons need to be carried during the colder months.
 Around E1458920/ N5245773 (BV19 589 458) the poles veer downhill and follow a broad spur towards the basin.
 The spur bluffs out lower down and the route drops over and down a tussock face into the side-creek catchment on the TR of the spur.
 The route descends the slope parallel to the creek into the basin.
 Top Crawford Hut is on the TL of the TL fork of the upper Crawford and is clearly visible on the way down in fine weather.
 The travel time from Browning Biv to Top Crawford Hut is around 3-4 hours in good conditions.

 Mt Lathrop is an easy climb from Lathrop Saddle, and the Browning Range is relatively straightforward all the way down to Tyndalls Knob.
 It would be possible to get from Browning Biv to Crawford Junction Hut in a long day and while an old tops track down Whitehorn Spur down to the Junction has long vanished you may be fortunate enough to pick up a good deer trail to avoid a bit of alpine scrub misery.
 The Crawford is usually pretty easy to ford at the foot of the Spur.

-There is high-level route to Mid Styx Hut from Lathrop Saddle, although it's much quicker just to drop from the Biv down to the Styx valley and go downvalley to the Hut.
+There is high-level route to Mid Styx Hut from Lathrop Saddle, although it's much quicker just to drop from the Biv down to the Styx valley and go down valley to the Hut.
 Sidle from the Saddle at around the 1700m contour into the tussock basin at the head of the big unnamed side creek that flows down to the mid Styx.
-An old NZFS tops track goes down a ridge from the TL lip of the basin to Mid Styx Hut and was retrimmed and marked by Permolat volunteers in 2014.
-The top section through the alpine scrub is marked with orange electric fence gate flags.
+An old NZFS tops track goes down a ridge from the TL lip of the basin to Mid Styx Hut.
+The track can be picked up in the alpine scrub belt on the NW fork in the spur around the 1280m contour.
+The route was retrimmed by Indy Hawthorne in 2024.
+The very top section is unavoidably steep and rough, but the rest of the route should be good to go.
 Allow 5-6 hours for the traverse.

 Repairs Needed

 None currently.
 The weather wasn't great during the 2020 paint job and the roof missed getting a second coat and could really do with one.
-The track down from the Biv needs a good cut and remarking.
+The track from the Biv up through the alpine scrub could do with a trim in places.

 Provisions On Site